HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 ## Define your research question

-First, it's essential to clearly define your research question.
+Clearly defining your research question is the essential starting point.
 What do you want to find out from your microscopy experiment?

-For example, for our chemical example, the question could be: Does the chemical affect the number, size or shape of cell nuclei over time?
+For example, for our chemical example, the main aim could be: Does the chemical affect the number, size or shape of cell nuclei over time?

+Then we could form more specific research questions e.g.

+- Does the addition of the chemical, result in an increase in the number of cell nuclei over ten hours?

+- Does the addition of the chemical, result in an increase in the average nucleus diameter over ten hours?

+- Does the addition of the chemical, result in an increase in the roundness of cell nuclei over ten hours?

+For the rest of the episode, we will stick to our very broad research aim of:
+'Does the chemical affect the number, size or shape of cell nuclei over time?'.
+This will allow us to have a broad discussion of many different approaches to designing a light microscopy experiment.
+Bear in mind that in a real experiment you should be as specific as possible with your research question!

 ## Define what you need to observe